FM2189/WinScpExtension.Hello/README.md

     - `-pause`

         Enables pausing switch.
 The script is designed to change its behavior with this switch, but if it's not enabled, the window displaying a message closes immediately.

+> [!NOTE]
+> `%EXTENSION_PATH%` refers the file in the directory for extensions, not the original one.
+> So calling other script files with relative paths in the extension script will fail.

 - `@homepage ...`